- Getting Started with an Advance Care Plan

 A healthcare agent becomes active if you lose the ability to understand the medical problem and the risks and benefits of medical treatment choices.
 Put another way, if you lose the ability to make and communicate choices that show you understand and appreciate the decisions being made and their possible consequences, or if a court declares that you are incompetent, then the healthcare agent steps in.
 You often hear the term "incapacitated."
 In medical situations, if you become incapacitated, that means doctors have determined that you have become unfit or unable to make and communicate medical treatment decisions, and the healthcare agent will need to decide on your behalf.

 If you are competent and can make and communicate medical treatment decisions, your current wishes take priority over both your healthcare agent's wishes and any written or recorded expressions of your medical treatment goals, preferences and priorities.
-Just because you've signed an emergency, critical and advance care plan or some other document like an advance medical directive doesn't mean you lose your right to decide on treatment when a situation arises - as long as you can express what you want and can understand the treatment choices, your current wishes are the most important.
-In most jurisdictions, if you can't make and communicate treatment wishes, or if a court declares you to be incompetent, your emergency, critical and advance care plan normally takes priority over your healthcare agent's wishes as long as your care plan is clear about your goals, preferences and priorities.
+Just because you've signed an advance care plan or some other document like an advance medical directive doesn't mean you lose your right to decide on treatment when a situation arises - as long as you can express what you want and can understand the treatment choices, your current wishes are the most important.
+In most jurisdictions, if you can't make and communicate treatment wishes, or if a court declares you to be incompetent, your advance care plan normally takes priority over your healthcare agent's wishes as long as your care plan is clear about your goals, preferences and priorities.
 In some jurisdictions, you can expressly state that you want your healthcare agent's decision to carry more weight.
 Since it's hard to anticipate every circumstance when you record your treatment preferences and priorities, it's important to talk with your healthcare agent about your wishes in advance.
 And don't forget, you can change your Universal Advance Digital Directive (uADD)™ at any time.

 If your healthcare agent can't be reached when needed, it's important to have alternates.
 This is why MyDirectives asks you to name one or two alternates as potential healthcare agents - they are your backups.
 Having one or two alternates who can stand in if your first choice can't be reached or is incapacitated is a good idea.